Eschill2u/Eschill2u.github.io/index.md

 *presented nationally at 2023 Inventory and Monitoring data manager meeting*

 An R Shiny application that
-- monitors the progress of "Operation ServCat", a regional project intiated to preserve historic National Wildlife Refuge program documents, allowing NWR staff to track whether their goals are being met for making their refuge's information secure, accessible, discoverable, and documented
+- monitors the progress of "Operation ServCat", a regional project initiated to preserve historic National Wildlife Refuge program documents, allowing NWR staff to track whether their goals are being met for making their refuge's information secure, accessible, discoverable, and documented
 - interactively integrates data from ServCat, the USFWS national repository for data and documents, via API, summarizing and visualizing information for a selected refuge

 #### ServCat Dashboard for USFWS Region 7 Regional Office [(View GitHub)](https://github.com/USFWS/r7-opservcat-management-dashboard)
 *presented nationally at 2023 Inventory and Monitoring data manager meeting*

 An R Shiny application that
--  monitors the progress of "Operation ServCat", allowing Division of Natural Resouces staff to track whether regional data management progress goals are being met
+-  monitors the progress of "Operation ServCat", allowing Division of Natural Resources staff to track whether regional data management progress goals are being met
 -  integrates data from ServCat via API, summarizing and visualizing information related to partner contributions, rate of preservation, and progress over time among refuge stations (regionally) and regions (nationally)

 #### Survey Product Preservation Monitoring App [(View GitHub)](https://github.com/USFWS/check-survey-preservation)